chika-games/RPG-Maker-Specifications/docs/index.md

 ## About the Specifications
-The specifications within this repository are written with accuracy and generality in mind and are intended to cover a specific aspect of the RPG engines.
+The specifications within this repository are written with accuracy and generality in mind and are intended to cover a specific aspect of the RPG Maker engines.

 However, these specifications are currently **unstable** and are bound to change without warning.